acpo/mettler_toledo_balance_to_excel/README.md

 The port settings are in the .py file.
 You will likely need to change the `port='COM1'` to your relevant COM port.

 ## Other good ideas
+https://github.com/janelia-pypi/mettler_toledo_device_python  has some good, clever, and better ideas about how to communicate with a Mettler balance.